Ibaslogic/Ibaslogic/src/contents/series/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Let’s move on.

-To add a state in a class component, we simply create a `state` object with different key-value pair.
+To add a state in a class component, we simply create a `state` object with key-value pair.
 The value can be of any data type.

 In the case of the todos data, we will have an array of objects.
 So add the following code just above the `render()` method in the `TodoContainer.js` file: